kensnyder/react-thermals/actions/README.md

 }
 ```

-### fieldAdderSync
+### adderSync

-Equivalent to fieldListSetter but synchronous.
+Equivalent to adder but synchronous.

 ### appender